 Men typically have thicker skin and more hair, making it difficult for the hormone cream to be absorbed.
 For people that have thicker skin or a tough time absorbing the BHRT cream, I have the compounding pharmacy add in DMSO, which can penetrate through membranes easily.
 By having the compound pharmacy add in a small amount of DMSO to the BHRT cream, it allows for enhanced absorbability of the hormone cream.

 I hope this blog on where to apply your BHRT cream was helpful.
-If you have any questions, please feel free to reach out to us at Progressyourhealth.com
+If you have any questions, please feel free to leave a comment below or send us an email at email@example.com